MichalOsadowski/ai-training/USAGE_EXAMPLES.md

 2. **Use Specific Output Dirs**: Each script should have its own output directory
 3. **Start with Verbose**: Use `--verbose` flag to understand what's happening
 4. **Check Prerequisites**: Run `--check` before your first attempt
-5. **Budget Conservatively**: The 10-cent default is usually sufficient, increase only if needed
+5. **Budget Conservatively**: Start with lower budget limits for testing

 ## 🔄 Workflow Integration